Code of Discipline

 - Weapons - possesses, uses, handles, sells or transmits any firearms or other weapons on school property or at any school activities.
 “Other weapons” includes knives, razor blades, tasers, blackjacks, nunchucks, kung fu fighting sticks, and/or other inherently dangerous weapons, including but not limited to mock and toy guns.
 (See also M.G.L. c.
 71 § 37H included in this Handbook).

 - Firearms – Firearms of any sort are not allowed on school grounds.
 The definition of firearms includes any pistol, revolver, rifle, or smoothbore arm from which a shot, bullet, or pellet can be discharged by whatever means.
 (M.G.L. c.
-70 § 10: “Whoever not being a law enforcement officer, and notwithstanding any license obtained by him under the provision of chapter one hundred and forty, carries on his person a firearm as herein defined, loaded or unloaded in any building or on the grounds of any secondary school, college or university without the written authorization of the board or officer in charge of such secondary school, college or university shall be punished by a fine of not more than one thousand dollars or by imprisonment for not more than one year or both.
+70 § 10: “Whoever not being a law enforcement officer, and notwithstanding any license obtained by them under the provision of chapter one hundred and forty, carries on their person a firearm as herein defined, loaded or unloaded in any building or on the grounds of any secondary school, college or university without the written authorization of the board or officer in charge of such secondary school, college or university shall be punished by a fine of not more than one thousand dollars or by imprisonment for not more than one year or both.
 For the purpose of this paragraph “firearm” shall mean any pistol, revolver, rifle, or smoothbore arm from which a shot, bullet, or pellet can be discharged by whatever means.)

 - Fireworks - possesses, uses, or causes to explode any firework or chemical.
-According to the General Law of the Commonwealth of Massachusetts: “No person shall set or have in his possession, or under his control, or use, or explode, or cause to explode, any combustible or explosive composition or substance or any other article, which was prepared for the purpose of producing a visible or audible effect by combustion, explosion, defloration or detonation.”
+According to the General Law of the Commonwealth of Massachusetts: “No person shall set or have in their possession, or under their control, or use, or explode, or cause to explode, any combustible or explosive composition or substance or any other article, which was prepared for the purpose of producing a visible or audible effect by combustion, explosion, defloration or detonation.”

 “Whoever shall sell or keep for sale any fireworks in violation of this section shall be punished by a fine of not less than ten dollars nor more than one hundred dollars.”
 These excerpts are taken directly from the Laws of Massachusetts.
 The public law on fireworks will be strictly enforced within the buildings, at school events and on the grounds of Falmouth High School.
 Students in violation of the above laws will be suspended immediately and/or referred to the authorities for court action.